bleroy/3d-junkyard/DecentXL/readme.md

 There are two versions of the keyboard: modern and vintage.
 Modern uses brand new MX-compatible key caps and switches, while vintage keeps the original vintage Atari caps and adapts them to modern switches.

-The vintage version can use Kailh Choc v2 low-profile switches, in which case 3D-printed adapters bridge one of the supported variants of XL key caps to the Choc switches' MX footprint, or [Alps-compatible switches](http://matias.ca/switches/) if you're fortunate enough to own one of the Alps XL keyboards, without needing any adapters[^1].
+The vintage version can use Kailh Choc v2 low-profile switches, in which case 3D-printed adapters bridge one of the supported variants of XL key caps to the Choc switches' MX footprint.

 There's been a number of mechanical keyboard builds for Atari computers that are all great but tend to be one-off projects that are not designed to be reproduced or commercially produced.
-None of them let you keep the vintage key caps.
 This project does all that and more.

-If you're looking to modify an XE computer, head over to [my previous project](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX).
+If you're looking to modify an XE computer, head over to [the DecentXE project](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX).

 ## Current version

-The current revision of the DecentXL keyboard is: rev. 3.
+The current revision of the DecentXL keyboard is: rev. 4 (4v designates the vintage version, and 4m the modern version).

 ## Can I buy one?